Azure-Samples/adm-quickstart/README.md

 ## Details

 App directory:
 Contains the code and scripts that make up the WebApp.
-This code is taken from the Azure NodeJS based WebApp sample: https://github.com/Azure-Samples/nodejs-docs-hello-world/
+This code at the time of this writing was taken from the Azure NodeJS based WebApp sample: https://github.com/Azure-Samples/nodejs-docs-hello-world/

 Deploy directory:
 The artifacts and scripts that are used to deploy the app using ADM.